nuls-io/devsite/docs/Guide/g_multiSignature_dapp_Guide.md

-# NULS Multi-Signature DApp Guide
+# NULS Multi-Sign DApp Guide

-## What is multisig?
+## What is multi-sign?

 Multi-signature, also known as multisigi, which is a digital signature that allows multiple users to sign one transaction.
 To address in a simpler way, an account that is owned, managed, signed by more than one party.